 It’s time to end trickle-down economics and create a bottom-up economics that puts what’s good for the average hard-working American at the center of every policy decision.
 We can create better jobs by making increased living standards the center of all trade deals, raising the minimum wage, restoring the freedom to form unions and bargain collectively, undertaking a massive effort to restore our roads, bridges and sewers, and building new infrastructure like bullet trains, mass transit and high-speed broadband.

 I strongly support paid family leave and believe that no one should have to choose between caring for their loved ones and risking their economic security.
 And it is completely unacceptable that women only make $0.82 for every dollar made by men.
-In Congress, I will fight for equal pay and benefits for all women – especially women of color, who suffer the widest pay gap.
+In Congress, I have fought for equal pay and benefits for all women – especially women of color, who suffer the widest pay gap.

 QUALITY EDUCATION FOR EVERY CHILD